rochdikhalid/kopra/README.md

 # Step I - Backend Setup

-The project backend was generated with [Django](https://github.com/django/django) version 3.2.9, make sure you have the latest version of **Python** installed (prefered).
+The project backend is generated with [Django](https://github.com/django/django) version 3.2.9, make sure you have the latest version of **Python** installed (prefered).

 ## 1- Virtual Environment Configuration